Essential Elements for Setting Up an Elementary Writing Workshop

 In elementary school, writing is often pushed to the side (or used sporadically).
 A paragraph here or a paragraph there.
 Little paragraph writing assignments still have a place in the classroom, but they should supplement a full writing block.
 Writing is such an important skill and it needs to be practiced regularly for students to strengthen their abilities.

-Get your writing block off to a strong start by creating a daily writing block routine with these writing block essential elements.
+Get your writing workshop off to a strong start by creating a daily writing workshop routine with these writing workshop essential elements.

-Generally, my writing block looks something like this:
+Generally, my writing workshop structure looks something like this:

-- I try to have at least 45 minutes - 1 hour for my writing block every day.
+I try to have at least 45 minutes - 1 hour for my writing workshop every day.

 Start the writing block with a writing warm-up.
 The writing warm-up is an important element of the writing block that is frequently overlooked.
 Additionally, the writing warm-up has many positive features including setting the tone for the writing block (start with something fun and positive), building writing fluency, building writing stamina, generating ideas, and community building.
 Let's explore these benefits: